inmyth/typical-webapp/README.md

 - package object

+WARNING: package object will be removed in Scala 3.0.

 Think of it as index.html in a Node dir.
 It bridges its content with outside by giving the stuff inside type alias.
 Benefit: to avoid confusion when importing.
 Imports can have naming collision like me.mbcu.repo.user.SomeImpl and mbcu.repo.purchase.SomeImpl.
 Now user.SomeImpl can be aliased with UserSomeImpl whose definition is stored in this file.